 It’s been a few years since beards became A Thing again, when men towed a fine line between groomed and grizzly with big lumbersexual facial hair that birds could nest in.
 The trend may have been trimmed, but those cries of Peak Beard were dead wrong.
 Beards didn’t go away, they just became normal (and a little shorter).

-In this modern world of normalised beard appreciation, simply growing out your stubble isn’t enough – you need a style, plus a beard trimmer and definitely a beard oil to see the best results.
+In this modern world of normalized beard appreciation, simply growing out your stubble isn’t enough – you need a style, plus a beard trimmer and definitely a beard oil to see the best results.

 The unsung hero of the beard game, beard oil is a must for anyone serious about their facial fuzz or their appearance in general.
 Whatever beard style you wear, it’s one of the first things people will notice about you and using beard oil ensures it’s soft, neat and just shiny enough.